 \begin{lem} Let $v_0$ be a vertex in $X$.
 Any 2-sided $\edges{\bbX}$-substitution extends as an automorphism of the Bass group, that preserves the subgroups $\pi_1 (\bbX,v_0)$, and that is a generalized Dehn twist $(Id_X, (Id_v), (Id_e), (\gamma_e))$. \end{lem}

-The formula of Proposition \ref{prop;formula_for_GDT} indeed allows to recognise the generalized Dehn twist.
-For terminology purpose, we will talk about a substitution Dehn twist for a Dehn twist induced by a one-sided substitution.
+The formula of Proposition \ref{prop;formula_for_GDT} indeed allows us to recognize the generalized Dehn twist.
+For terminology purposes, we will talk about a substitution Dehn twist for a Dehn twist induced by a one-sided substitution.

-Recall that an outer automorphism $\Phi$ of a finitely generated group $G$ (equipped with a proper word metric) is said to have (at most) linear growth if for all element $g\in G$, there exists $a,b \in \bbN$ such that for all $n\in \mathbb{Z}$ the shortest word length in the conjugacy class $\Phi^n ([g])$ is at most $(a|n| +b)\times \|g\|$.
+Recall that an outer automorphism $\Phi$ of a finitely generated group $G$ (equipped with a proper word metric) is said to have (at most) linear growth if, for all element $g\in G$, there exists $a,b \in \bbN$ such that for all $n\in \mathbb{Z}$ the shortest word length in the conjugacy class $\Phi^n ([g])$ is at most $(a|n| +b)\times \|g\|$.